Top Dividend Stocks To Consider In November 2024

 Simply Wall St Dividend Rating: ★★★★☆☆

-Overview: Cuckoo Holdings Co., Ltd., along with its subsidiaries, manufactures and sells electric heaters and daily necessities in South Korea and internationally, with a market cap of approximately ₩708.59 billion.
+Overview: Beijing Tong Ren Tang Chinese Medicine Company Limited, along with its subsidiaries, is involved in the manufacture, retail, and wholesale of healthcare products and Chinese medicine to both wholesalers and individuals, with a market cap of HK$6.67 billion.

-Operations: Cuckoo Holdings Co., Ltd. generates its revenue through the manufacturing and sale of electric heaters and daily necessities both domestically in South Korea and internationally.
+Operations: Beijing Tong Ren Tang Chinese Medicine Company Limited generates revenue from several segments, including Overseas (HK$429.03 million), Hong Kong (HK$979.91 million), and Mainland China (HK$240.56 million).

 -